 DIY Rustic Hat Box Wedding Card Holder

 Are you getting married and having a rustic wedding?
 Then you’ll love this beautiful card box I made for my own country style reception!
-With it’s simple design, the combination of burlap, wood, flowers, and lace make a lovely decor statement on your gift table.
-You can coordinate your card box to perfectly match your theme and colors.
+With it’s simple design, the combination of burlap, wood, flowers, and lace make a lovely décor statement on your gift table.
+You can coordinate your card box to perfectly match your theme and colors for any type of party where cards were collected.

 Tools & Supplies:

-- Large paper mache hat box (you can find them at any craft store or you can get one HERE) Note: We used an old hat box and covered the outside only with plain brown wrapping paper from the Dollar Tree.
+- Large Paper Mache Hat Box (you can find them at many craft stores) Note: We used an old hat box and covered the outside only with plain brown wrapping paper from the Dollar Tree.
 No one will ever see the inside except when you open the box to remove the cards!

 - Burlap Flower approx. 4in diameter (bought at any craft store or you can get one HERE)

-- Cut out wooden heart approx. 3in diameter (bought at any craft store or you can get one HERE)
+- Wooden Cut-Out Heart approx. 3in diameter (bought at any craft store or you can get one HERE)

-- Wood burner (bought at any craft store or you can get one HERE)
+- Wood Burner Tool (bought at any craft store or you can get one HERE)

-- Wide piece of ribbon or lace to wrap around the hat box (I used a 3 1/2in wide piece of burlap ribbon with some white lace overlaying it) Get enough to completely wrap around the hat box once with a couple inches to spare.
+- Wide Piece of Burlap, Ribbon and/or Lace to wrap around the hat box (I used a 3 1/2in wide piece of burlap ribbon that came with a strip of white lace lying on top of it) Get enough to completely wrap around the hat box once with a couple inches to spare.

-- Flowers of your choice (I used artificial flowers although you can use real ones also)
+- Assorted Faux Flowers – (I used faux flowers but you could use real ones also)

-- Various ribbon or lace of your choice to tie around and dangle from the stem of the bouquet of flowers (anywhere from 1/4in to 1in wide) I used 3 different pieces, all at different lengths varying from 20inches to 40 inches.
+- Various Ribbon and/or Lace of your choice to tie around and dangle from the stem of the bouquet of flowers (anywhere from 1/4in to 1in wide) I used 3 different pieces, all at different lengths varying from 20inches to 40 inches.
 You’ll also need a 4th piece of ribbon or lace, enough to completely wrap around the whole stem of the bouquet to conceal it.

 Decorating the Hat Box :